 We can’t deny the fact that bacteria are everywhere.
-No matter where we live we are always vulnerable to the attack of bacteria and so is our personal belongings.
-In our personal belongings, toothbrush plays an important role.
-Everyone thinks that only by choosing a good toothpaste will help you keep your teeth as well as mouth clean which is not completely true.
+No matter where we live, we are always vulnerable to the attack of bacteria and so are our personal belongings.
+When it comes to oral hygiene, the sharpest weapon that we possess is our toothbrush.
+Everyone thinks that only a good toothpaste is a necessary prerequisite for the oral hygiene but it sounds pretty much incomplete.
 Not just the toothpaste, but it is also important to pick your toothbrush wisely.
 It will be hard to have fresh breath and good oral health if the toothbrush you use is overrun with bacteria as well as decaying food particles.
 For good oral hygiene as well as killing the germs that cause bad breath, it is important to brush your teeth with a good quality toothbrush.

-Few questions have always been the subject of the doubt like For how long we should use the toothbrush?
-Where and How to store it?
+Few questions have always been the subject of the doubt like for how long we should use the toothbrush?
+Where and how to store it?
 These questions need a proper understanding and must be taken seriously.
 According to The American Dental Association, the consumer should replace his/her toothbrush within 3-4 months.
-Studies have also found that toothbrushes can grow microorganisms that cause harmful effects which would lead to adverse health effects.
+Studies have also found that toothbrushes can grow microorganisms that cause harmful effects which in turn leads to adverse health effects.
 Therefore, it is necessary to keep your toothbrush away from the bacteria by regular cleaning as well as changing it within the interval of 3-4 months.

 How to clean it?

 There are certain steps that you need to take while cleaning your toothbrush: